Last Updated on May 6, 2022

 Walk Ring Road

-It is easy to spend the afternoon wandering along Ring Road, admiring the spectacular architecture.
-The Vienna Ringstrasse is known as “Lord of the Ring Roads” because of the architectural beauty and it is designated by UNESCO as part of Vienna’s World Heritage Site.
+The Vienna Ringstrasse is known as the “Lord of the Ring Roads” because of its architectural beauty and it is designated by UNESCO as part of Vienna’s World Heritage Site.

 This grand boulevard was built to replace the city walls, that were built during the 13th century.
 The buildings around Ring Road were intended to be a display of the splendor of the Habsburg Empire.